-CERTIFICATE OF COMPLIANCE
+CERTIFICATE OF COMPLIANCE WITH TYPE-VOLUME LIMIT, TYPEFACE REQUIREMENTS, AND TYPE-STYLE REQUIREMENTS

-1. This document complies with the word limits set forth in Fed.
+The foregoing brief complies with the word limits set forth in Fed.
 R. App.
 P. 29(a)(5) because, excluding the parts of the document exempted by Fed.
 R. App.

-P. 32(f), the word count feature in Microsoft Word reports that this document contains 6,225 words.
+P. 32(f) and D.C.
+Cir.
+R. 32(e), the word count feature in Microsoft Word reports that this document contains 6,497 words.

-2. This document complies with the typeface requirements of Fed.
+2. The foregoing brief complies with the typeface requirements of Fed.
 R. App.
 P. 32(a)(5) and the typestyle requirements of Fed.
 R. App.
-P. 32(a)(6) because this document has been prepared in a proportionally spaced typeface using Microsoft

-Word in Times New Roman, size 14 font.
+P. 32(a)(6) because this document has been prepared in a proportionally spaced typeface using Microsoft Word in Times New Roman, size 14 font.